andifalk/secure-oauth2-oidc-workshop/lab2/README.md

 Now, after authenticating at keycloak you should be able to see the library client.

-Please also checkout what happens if you login using users having different roles, e.g. as _pparker_ as the library curator.
+Please also checkout what happens if you log in with users having different roles, e.g. as _pparker_ as the library curator.

-If you want to see what is going on behind the scenes just add a debugging breakpoints to the following classes and methods
+If you want to see what is going on behind the scenes just add some debugging breakpoints to the following classes and methods.

 __Authorization Request:__